OpenImagingLab/DualDn/README.md

 - **Sept 29, 2024:** Paper accepted at ECCV 2024. 😊
 - **Nov 4, 2024:** Training and inferencing code released. 🌹
 - **Nov 10, 2024:** Pre-trained models and visual results released.
 Feel free to download! 📝
+- **Nov 15, 2024:** Project page has evolved to the next generation—check it out! 💢

 #### TODO Lists
 - Demo on Huggingface for processing real-captured images.